Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: Introduction

 Perturbing black holes provides valuable insights into their properties, but gauge dependence can be an issue.
 To address this, one approach is to use physically preferred gauges, while another one is to use gauge-invariant variables such as the Kodama-Ishibashi gauge invariant variables~\cite{Ishibashi:2011ws}.
 These variables allow for the derivation of master equations with tensor, vector, and scalar components~\cite{Ishibashi:2011ws,Dotti:2004sh,Cai:2013cja,Dotti:2005sq}.
 Using the Kodama-Ishibashi gauge invariant variables, a generalized master equation for tensor-type perturbations has been derived in EGB gravity~\cite{Cao:2021sty}.

 When a black hole undergoes perturbations, it experiences damping oscillations superimposed by characteristic modes.
 The incoming boundary condition at the horizon and the outgoing boundary condition at spatial infinity result in a dissipative system with characteristic modes referred to as quasi-normal modes (QNMs).
-Their frequencies $\omega$, denoted as quasi-normal frequencies, are the group of discrete complex eigen values of perturbation equations of the black hole solution, a set of homogeneous second order differential equations, and can therefore reveal useful information about the corresponding spacetime geometry.
+Their frequencies $\omega$, denoted as quasi-normal frequencies, are the group of discrete complex eigenvalues of perturbation equations of the black hole solution, a set of homogeneous second order differential equations, and can therefore reveal useful information about the corresponding spacetime geometry.

 QNMs have been a subject of interest for several decades, ever since their initial proposal by Regge and Wheeler in their analysis of the stability of Schwarzschild black holes~\cite{Regge:1957td}.
 These modes are significant from both theoretical and observational standpoints.
 From the observation aspect, binary black hole mergers are a major source of gravitational waves.
 The waves emitted during the ringdown stage can be expressed as a superposition of quasi-normal modes of a perturbed Kerr black hole~\cite{Nollert:1999ji,Konoplya:2011qq,Isi:2021iql}.
+Some gravitational wave (GW) events have been detected by LIGO which are caused by the merger of binary BHs, where QNMs are also present~\cite{ligoscientific:2016aoc, ligoscientific:2016sjg, ligoscientific:2017bnn, ligoscientific:2017vwq}.
+These results show that the gravitational wave signal is consistent with Einstein gravity theory.
+However, the currently available observational precision of the binary BHs evolution prediction simulated by the LIGO and VIRGO collaborations may meet the requirements for testing modified gravity theories~\cite{ligoscientific:2017bnn}.
+That is to say, some non-negligible uncertain parameters within the BHs range indicate that the window for alternative gravity theories has been opened~\cite{Konoplya:2016pmh}.
 With the development of observational technology, it is now possible to use QNMs measurements from gravitational wave observations to test General Relativity, examine the validity of the ``no-hair" theorem~\cite{Dreyer:2003bv,Berti:2005ys,Isi:2019aib}, and constrain modified gravitational theories.
+Therefore, modified gravity theories containing higher derivative terms and extra dimensions may be truly confirmed through corresponding GW observations.
 As such, the analysis of QNMs has become an important topic in gravitational wave research.